 Firstly, tell them what your approach is to pressure.
-Then, give an example of how you applied this thinking in a previous high pressure situation.
+Then, give an example of how you applied this thinking in a previous high-pressure situation.

 You might say "I love it!" and explain how you thrive when you're under pressure and get motivated to perform at your highest level.
-Then tell them about a time when you powered through a difficult situation when things got tense and ended up achieving something great.
+Then tell them about a time you powered through a difficult situation when things got tense and ended up achieving something great.

 Or you could explain how you like to pause, take stock of your priorities, and get everything written down into a clear plan before proceeding to systematically work through them.
-Then tell them about a time you calmly prioritized your tasks and succeeded despite multiple demands on your attention.
+Then tell them about a time you calmly prioritized your tasks and succeeded despite multiple demands requiring your attention.

 Here's an example of a student who likes to collaborate and 'crowdsource' her problem-solving during a stressful situation.

 "I prefer to deal with issues proactively and get as much help as possible rather than tackling things myself.

 Back when I was a student, I was in charge of organizing a group presentation for my biology class.
 We only had a week to do it and there were five people on our team.
 Two dropped out due to illness so we had to take over some extra tasks while they were away.
 After a few moments of feeling overwhelmed, I decided to take the lead and redistributed tasks around the team to make sure everything got done on time.
 I made sure to get everyone else's agreement on what was most important to deal with first.
 We finished later than we would have liked, but it still got done, and we got an A grade, which was great."